Seattle Torrent: Team identity

 As part of the expansion announcement, the team's initial colors were revealed to be emerald green and cream.
-Like the original six teams of the PWHL did during the 2023–24 PWHL season, the team temporarily operated as PWHL Seattle during the 2025 offseason until the Torrent identity was announced.
-Given their close proximity to one another, the team is expected to have a rivalry with PWHL Vancouver.
+Like the original six teams of the PWHL did during the 2023–24 PWHL season, the team temporarily operated as PWHL Seattle during the 2025 offseason, until the Torrent name was announced.
+The team is expected to have a rivalry with the Vancouver Goldeneyes, their nearest competitor.

-On October 21, 2025, Seattle released their inaugural season jerseys, which feature the city name diagonally across the front.
+On October 21, 2025, Seattle released their inaugural season jerseys, which feature the city name diagonally across the front without a team name or logo.
 The jerseys are produced by Bauer.
-It was announced that team names and logos would be revealed prior to the beginning of the season and brought into circulation during the 2026-27 season.
-Hailey Salvian, a reporter for The Athletic, reported that Seattle had record-breaking sales after the commercial release of the inaugural jersey, with the most single-day sales recorded in PWHL history for the jersey.
+Seattle recorded the highest single-day sales of a jersey in PWHL history.

 The team's name and identity, the Seattle Torrent, were officially unveiled on November 6, 2025.
-The team's colors were updated and expanded to represent the ocean and river waters, the mountains and igneous rock, and the trademark cloud cover of the Pacific Northwest: Slate green (a dark teal), River blue (a blue-grey) and Glacier blue (an icier blue-grey), Foam (a sandy cream), Haze grey, and Basalt black.
+The team's colors are inspired by the landscape and seascape of the Pacific Northwest: slate green (a dark teal), river blue (a blue-grey), glacier blue (an icier blue-grey), foam (a sandy cream), haze grey, and basalt black.
+After goals at home, Climate Pledge Arena plays "Misery Business" by Paramore.